 The official end of Carnival comes with the burning a larger-than-life effigy of the “spirit” of Carnival after the Grand Carnival Parade.
 It represents burning up all the excesses of Carnival in order to be more disciplined during Lent.
 Aruba has a national holiday the following day called Carnival Monday by some and Burnout Monday by others.

 If you’ve never experienced Aruba Carnival, you must come and participate in the island’s biggest party of the year to fully appreciate it in all its glory.
-You’ll also want the perfect place to stay, so check out the luxury digs at Palm Aruba Condos you can rent for your Carnival experience.
+You’ll also want the perfect place to stay, so check out the deluxe digs at Palm Aruba Condos you can rent for your Carnival experience.
 Each unit offers plenty of room to spread out and relax, along with the flexibility of a fully-equipped kitchenette, not to mention all the amenities you need for your stay on One Happy Island.
 We also have great package deals that include breakfast and/or a rental car for maximum freedom!